IthronMinya/IthronMinya.github.io/README.md

 *List Pros and Cons*

 ## A small Experiment: How reliable are these Methods in Practice?
-In this part I wanted to give you an intuition on what can go wrong when simply applying a saliency methods on your model.
+In this part we wanted to give you an intuition on what can go wrong when simply applying a saliency methods on your model.
 As mentioned before when we apply our saliency method we are only looking for an explanation of our model on a particular reference image.
 From a single inference point we can say almost nothing about how our model performs or works on the entirety of the feature space possible input images might look like, and so whatever comes out of our saliency methods needs to always be connected to the input image we provided it.
-And so in this experiment we take a look at what happens to our expainable, the saliency methods I presented here when we play around with the input images a little.
+And so in this experiment we take a look at what happens to our expainable, the saliency methods we presented here when we play around with the input images a little.

 The used machine learning model is a multilayer convolutional network with pooling steps in between.
 After the convolutions we then apply a multilayer perceptron with a single hidden layer for the final classification.